-Royal Victoria Regional Health Centre (RVH) announced on May 16 that it has officially opened the renovated Medical Device Reprocessing Department (MDRD), which includes a 1,400 square foot addition, with a ribbon-cutting celebration, according to a news release from the hospital.
+Royal Victoria Regional Health Centre (RVH) announced on May 16 that it has officially opened the renovated Medical Device Reprocessing Department (MDRD), which includes a 1,400 square foot addition, with a ribbon-cutting celebration.

 “The completion of this important project ensures our patients continue to receive safe, high-quality care,” said Janice Skot, RVH president and CEO.
 “Due to the dedication and commitment of the MDRD and Planning teams, not one single procedure was cancelled and not one instrument tray was missed during the whole renovation period.
 This is truly an example of team work and our commitment to safety.”